Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

-In the context of conditional expectation, a key question arises: can we compute the conditional expectation directly from the transition probability density function (PDF)?
-We begin to introduce the ECIR process,
+In the context of conditional expectation, a key question arises: Can we compute the conditional expectation directly from the transition probability density function (PDF)?
+We begin by introducing the~ECIR process